curl/curl/docs/HTTP-COOKIES.md

   RFC6265.
 Cookie prefixes and secure cookie modification protection has been implemented by curl.

+  curl considers `http://localhost` to be a *secure context*, meaning that it will allow and use cookies marked with the `secure` keyword even when done over plain HTTP for this host. curl does this to match how popular browsers work with secure cookies.

 ## Cookies saved to disk

   Netscape once created a file format for storing cookies on disk so that they